 A series of Fortran utilities is provided with NEMO called OBSTOOLS.
 This are helpful in handling observation files and the feedback file output from the NEMO observation operator.
-The utilities are as follows c4comb corio2fb
+The utilities are as follows c4comb c4comb.exe outputfile inputfile1 inputfile2 ...

 The program c4comb combines multiple class 4 files produced by individual processors in an MPI run of NEMO offline obs_oper into a single class 4 file.
-The program is called in the following way:
+The program is called in the following way :